HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

   )
 }}

-We see that `Policy` is the most used property in the `security.txt` files.
+We see that `Policy` is the most used property in the `security.txt` files, but even then it's only used in 6.4% of sites with a `security.txt` URL.
 This property includes a link to the vulnerability disclosure policy for the website that helps researchers understand the reporting practices they need to follow.
+This is therefore likely a better indicator of the real usage of `security.txt` since most file are expected to have a `Policy` value, meaning likely closer to 0.3% of all sites have a "real" `security.txt` file, rather than the 5% measured above.

+Another interesting point is that when we look at just this subset of "real" security.txt URLs, Tumblr makes up 63%-65% of the usage.
+It looks like this is set by default for these domains to the Tumblr contact details.
+This is great on one hand to show how a single platform can drive adoption of these new security features, but on the other hand indicates a further reduction in actual site usage.

 The other most used properties include `Canonical` and `Encryption`. `Canonical` is used to indicate where the `security.txt` file is located.
 If the URI used to retrieve the `security.txt` file doesn't match the list URIs in the `Canonical` fields, then the contents of the file should not be trusted. `Encryption` provides the security researchers with an encryption key that they can use for encrypted communication.

 ## Conclusion